 Sickle cell trait (SCT) is not a disease.
 Having SCT simply means that a person carries a single gene for sickle cell disease (SCD) and can pass this gene along to their children.
-Screening for SCT should be voluntary and should take place in a setting that ensures privacy and is performed by a knowledgeable provider who is able to offer comprehensive counseling.
 People with SCT usually do not have any of the symptoms of SCD and live a normal life.